GoLangsam/dotgo/README.md

 ## Remarks

-### same name - different meanings
-When I chose the name `dotgo` I was not aware of the website [dotgo.eu](https://www.dotgo.eu/) and it's related events.
-Please accepty my apologies if this creates any kind of confusion in Your mind.
-And *Yes* - I may deserve blames and flames not having taken time to research the name beforehand ...

 ### `dotgo` uses `text/template`
 `dotgo` builds heavily on the `text/template` package from the standard library.
 For reasons to be shared later elswhere.